stefanosiano/PowerfulSharedPreferences/README.md

 Alternatively, you can observe the changes of a single PowerfulPreference object through ```preference.observe { value -> }```.
 **Note that when you use these methods, you will have to call the stopObserve() method!**

+Each preference can return a flow using `asFlow()`, with its value updated automatically every time the preference changes.

 Finally, you can use the provided powerfulsharedpreferences_livedata library to use the preferences as LiveData, using ```preference.observe (LifecycleOwner, Observer{ value -> } )```.
 **When using the live data, you don't have to call the stopObserve() method**